 I am interested in volunteering with my dog in your Animal-Assisted Programs.
 How do I get started?

 To get started, we invite you to attend one of our volunteer orientations (take a peek at upcoming dates).
-After you and your dog have been pre-screened, you can then register for the next available “Your Dog to Share” class through our Behavior & Training Department.
+After you and your dog have been pre-screened, you will be invited to the next scheduled “Your Dog to Share” class.
 All dogs in this program must be spayed or neutered.

 The Your Dog to Share class will teach you safety skills and how to read your dog’s body language.
 You’ll experience mock visits, get an introduction to medical equipment that may be in use, hear from guest speakers, and shadow visits from active, experienced volunteers.
 The class culminates in an off-site graduation at a senior community.

 All dogs are required to have a solid foundation of skills and the desire to engage with people.
-Marin Humane’s Good Citizen Test for Dogs is part of the class, and your do must be able to pass this screening.
-All potential volunteer teams must be pre-screened before being accepted into the class.
-If you’d like to receive a list of necessary skills and an outline of the class, please email firstname.lastname@example.org.
+If you’d like to receive a list of necessary skills and an outline of the class, please email Community Engagement.

 Our classes do not “certify” your animal to visit anywhere at anytime.
 All our animal-ambassador teams are assigned by the program coordinator to visit various venues.
 You are a volunteer for Marin Humane when assigned.